jtebert/document-everything/README.md

 bundle update
 ```

 Netlify builds from the master branch.
 (Previously, using GitHub pages would disable the last-modified plugin, but this is no longer used.
-So it should work on Github Pages, but I haven't tried it recently to confirm.)
+So it should work on GitHub Pages, but I haven't tried it recently to confirm.)

 ## Credits